Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Out there till thirty first December

 Physician Who’s Billie Piper is again on this “excruciatingly trustworthy” comedy-drama co-created by Secret Diary of a Name Woman author Lucy Prebble.
-The eight-part collection follows pop-star-turned-actress Suzie Pickles (Piper), whose life is majorly disrupted when nude images are leaked from her telephone, upending her marriage to husband Cob (Daniel Ings), her upcoming Disney function and her repute.
-I Hate Suzie is a fascinating watch, with Piper giving a fantastically uncooked and nuanced efficiency because the oddly relatable but self-sabotaging and unlikable Suzie.
+The eight-part collection follows pop-star-turned-actress Suzie Pickles (Piper), whose life is majorly disrupted when nude photographs are leaked from her telephone, upending her marriage to husband Cob (Daniel Ings), her upcoming Disney function and her popularity.
+I Hate Suzie is a charming watch, with Piper giving a fantastically uncooked and nuanced efficiency because the oddly relatable but self-sabotaging and unlikable Suzie.
 Watch I Hate Suzie on NOW TV.

 Gangs of London

-Since debuting on Sky Atlantic, Gangs of London has develop into the channel’s second largest unique drama ever after final 12 months’s acclaimed Chernobyl miniseries.
-It isn’t exhausting to see why, because the violent thriller has seen sturdy reward throughout the board, with RadioTimes.com describing it as “The Godfather meets The Raid” in a four-star Gangs of London evaluation.
-Unsurprisingly, Gangs of London was not too long ago renewed for a second season, so there has by no means been a greater time to get caught up.
+Since debuting on Sky Atlantic, Gangs of London has change into the channel’s second largest unique drama ever after final yr’s acclaimed Chernobyl miniseries.
+It isn’t onerous to see why, because the violent thriller has seen sturdy reward throughout the board, with RadioTimes.com describing it as “The Godfather meets The Raid” in a four-star Gangs of London overview.
+Unsurprisingly, Gangs of London was just lately renewed for a second season, so there has by no means been a greater time to get caught up.
 Watch Gangs of London on NOW TV

 Succession